jfspps/howtos/ProgrammingC++/8_DirectX9c.md

 ## The Component Object Model (COM)

 DirectX, OLE and ActiveX technologies makes use of the conventions set out by the Component Object Model (COM).
 COM objects come in the form of DLLs and therefore applications that depend on the logic do not need to be recompiled or rebooted.
-Despite the name and as shown shortly, COM objects are not instances or OOP objects but classes.
+Despite the name, COM objects are not instances or OOP objects but are instead classes.

+### COM objects and interfaces

-COM objects are essentially C++ classes that inherits multiple [pure virtual](../DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md#abstract-classes-and-pure-virtual-functions) C++ classes.
-Each virtual class functions similarly to Java interfaces (definition without implementation).
+COM objects are concrete C++ classes that inherit and implement one or more abstract classes (through multiple inheritance), which themselves are collections of [pure virtual functions](../DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md#abstract-classes-and-pure-virtual-functions).
+The abstract classes are also referred to as _interfaces_ and are simply collections of function prototypes.

-All COM objects are prefixed with an "I".
-A single COM object can have one or more interfaces and there can be one or more COM objects.
-All COM objects are derived from a base class interface `IUnknown`.
-This has a C++ structure:
+All COM interfaces (prefixed with an "I") are derived from a base class interface `IUnknown`.
+A single COM object (prefixed with a "C") can have one or more interfaces.

+`IUnknown` is a C++ structure:

 ```cpp
 struct IUnknown {